Text by CLOT Magazine

 The Science Museum of Virginia run experiential exhibits, programs, films, and interesting lab demos, among many other initiatives.
-They encourage discovery and generates ideas in science, technology, engineering and math.
+They encourage discovery and generate ideas in science, technology, engineering and math.

 Over 4,000 exoplanets have been discovered.
 Are any home to life?
 Too small to be seen directly, most exoplanets are detected as shadows across their parent star.
 By analyzing these shadows, David has sonified (light->sound) their spectra into a musical language of molecules and exoplanets.
 Ibbett explores this crucial question as he translates the universe into a symphony of science and sound in his debut album: Octave of Light, an album of exoplanet music.

 The digital event is free to attend, but registration is required.
 Free with registration here.